 The comparison is only appearance based however, as Ledger's Joker and Azzarello's Joker have very different personalities.
-And the plot of the Graphic Novel was inspired by the 1989 Christopher Walken movie King Of New York.
+And the plot of the graphic novel was inspired by the 1989 Christopher Walken movie King of New York.

-We first went to the moon in 1969.
+Neil Armstrong went to the moon in 1969.
 Snoopy was there earlier that year.
 Tintin predates Snoopy by 16 years, going to the moon in 1953.
 Donald Duck already went there in 1948.
 But Jules Verne's Around The Moon predates everyone (nope—see below), being published in 1870.
 That's 99 years before Real Life.
 In From The Earth To The Moon nobody set foot on the moon.

 James A. Owen received a lot of hate mail for "stealing" the characters of Titania and Oberon from Neil Gaiman's Sandman series for his own Starchild series.
 It got so bad that, as a favor, Neil wrote the intro for the collected anthology explaining that James did not, in fact steal anything that wasn't already stolen.

 Norman's been an evil businessman since he debuted in 1966 (his Goblin alter ego debuted two years before he did, interestingly enough), while Luthor was a traditional Mad Scientist from his appearance in 1940 until his reinvention as a businessman in 1986.